BrawlRE/BrawlRE.github.io/public/docs/Brawl/AI_Modding/Basics/as_files.md

 unk 0x00000
 ```

-`unk` in this case is a value that isn't fully understood at the time of writing this tutorial.
-What it seems to do is hook back into the common functions to somehow execute it *before* the script itself is executed.
+`unk` is a bit of a relic from knowledge that hasn't been updated in about 10 years as of the writing of this documentation.
+The only significant part of this value is the hex before the last `0000` (meaning the only significant part in `unk 0x120000` for instance is the `0x12`).
+This is effectively a shorthand way of setting up to the first `0x18` (24) variables to 0.

-This oftentimes isn't what we want - so setting it to `0x00000` (or just `0x0`) seems to prevent that unpredictable behavior from happening.
+So basically just set it to `0x0` to keep your own scripts from erasing your own variables.

 ```as
 //Strings